OutSystems/docs-product/src/develop/ui/inputs/switch-checkbox.md

 ## Using a Checkbox in Traditional Web

-In the GoOutWeb app, the Traditional Web version of the GoOut app, we want to also allow end-users to configure their notifications.
+In the GoOutWeb app, the Traditional Web version of the GoOut app, we want to also allow end users to configure their notifications.

 There's already a Profile screen in the GoOutWeb application with a form to enter data: